medic/cht-docs/content/en/docs/design/personas/app-builder.md

 - Build and deliver user experiences centered on the CHT
 - Steward the CHT app developer’s experience
 - CHT Capacity Builders
+- Technical support
+- Speak the language of the business

 ## Needs